shanmukhkagal/IndianStateCensusAnayser/README.md

 # IndianStateCensusAnayser
-uc1.2-Given the State Census
+uc1.3-Given the State Census
-CSV File if incorrect
+CSV File when correct
+but type incorrect
 Returns a custom
 Exception